Zi-Lab/zTrack/README.txt

-zTrack is a parameter-free "Cell Linking" algorithm that was developed by Dr. Zhike Zi at Shenzhen Institute of Advanced Technology (SIAT) Chinese Academy of Sciences, Shenzhen, China
+zTrack is a parameter-free "Cell Linking" algorithm that was developed by Dr. Zhike Zi at Shenzhen Institute of Advanced Technology (SIAT), Chinese Academy of Sciences

+The code can be run in Matlab and has been tested on MacOS and Linux Systems.

 Required toolboxs for zTrack
     - MATLAB Image Processing Toolbox